 5. Freshness

 Google prefers to display fresh, up-to-date information in the knowledge graph.
-So, if you want your business to be displayed in the knowledge graph, it’s important to keep your website and information up-to-date.
+So, if you want your business to be displayed in the knowledge graph, keeping your website and information up-to-date is important.

 How to get certain photos to show in knowledge graph listing?